Project Kenya

 ACTIVITIES

-Some of our volunteering is based in Greencard Mtaani's Malaika School, What we offer here is a mix of activities, that all volunteers would be expected to assist with.
-The main volunteering activities are building & refurbishment, basic teaching of Maths and English, and assisting with limited sports / P.E. lessons, but you will also be to assist with general tasks needed to run the school such as serving food to the children and clearing up.
+Some of our volunteering is based in Greencard Mtaani's Malaika School.
+You will be expected to assist with all volunteering activities, including building & refurbishment, basic teaching of, or helping with, Maths and English, and assisting with, or organising, limited sports & P.E. lessons, along with general tasks needed to run the school such as cooking & serving food to the children, clearing up, childcare, etc.

-For those interested in Medical & Healthcare volunteering, we offer a placement at Langata Sub-County Hospital.
+If you are interested in Medical & Healthcare volunteering, we offer a placement at Langata Sub-County Hospital.
 It's a small hospital but provides the following services: mental health, outpatient / inpatient care, special clinics, dental, nutritional care, maternity, operating theatre, paediatrics and radiology.
-This programme is only suitable for volunteers who are studying, or who wish to study, medicine.
+This programme is mainly suitable for volunteers who are studying, or who wish to study, medicine.

 ACCOMMODATION